tsheltonprojects/slack-libpurple/README.md

    * For bitlbee IRC connections, Slack channels are "chat channels" that can be added to your configuration with "`chat add <account id> #<channel>`"

 ### Available Commands
 - `/edit <new message>` will edit the last message you sent in a channel/chat to whatever you write.
 - `/delete` will delete the last message you sent in a channel/chat.
+- `/th <timestamp=HH:mm:ss> <message>` will reply to message with supplied timestamp in a thread.
+  Timestamp must be in 24-hour format.

 ## Known issues
 - Handling of messages while not connected or not open is not great.